 In other words, English colonial holdings were expanding.
 A big part of that colonial endeavor was making sure other cultures accepted yours as superior.
 Shakespeare calls this practice into question by pointing out that different cultures had been living successfully before the British arrived.
-Interestingly, Rome was successful as a conquering nation because it was more likely to let people keep their way of life, and pay a tax to Rome – instead of giving up their own culture entirely.
+Interestingly, Rome was successful as a conquering nation because it was more likely to let people keep their way of life and just pay a tax to Rome, instead of making them give up their own culture entirely.
 How the empire tax would be enforced in other nations was still in question, and it almost seems like Shakespeare was giving the people of his time a history lesson, asking them to consider a different way of handling the whole empire issue.

 In the words of that great sage Gandalf, "All we have to decide is what to do with the time that is given to us."
 Being up against insurmountable odds is a recipe for tragic grandeur.
 How else can you count on being remembered?

 Shakespeare, too, understands that lost causes are a time for characters to shine.
 Antony and Cleopatra isn't like Hamlet, where you don't know exactly how everything's going to go to hell until it finally does.
 We've all heard about Cleopatra's fatal run-in with that asp, so we know that the characters are dead meat before any of the suicides happen.
-The tragedy has already happened: Antony has revolted against Caesar, Marc Antony keeps messing up his battles, and the two lovers are clearly doomed.
+The tragedy has already happened: Antony has revolted against Caesar, he keeps messing up his battles, and the two lovers are clearly doomed.

 So what's left of Antony and Cleopatra is the drama of watching the hot mess of two people trying to come out of impossible circumstances.
 And from that perspective, they do a great job: after all, one of the best writers of the English language thought it was worthwhile to write a play about them.
-Cleopatra sticks a poisonous snake in her bosom and Antony almost disembowels himself rather than surrendering to Octavius and Roman power.
+Cleopatra sticks a poisonous snake in her bosom and Antony almost disembowels himself rather than surrender to Octavius and Roman power.
 In Antony and Cleopatra we get an example of courage almost two thousand years after everyone in the real-life story has died.